-These are our favourite writing tools and hacks.
-They help us to stay sane and rather organised.
-Got something you think should be on this page?
-Tell us about it!
+These are my favourite writing tools and hacks.
+They help me to stay sane and organised.

 Libreoffice.
 Not many people realise this, but there’s a big ol’ world out there outside of Microsoft Office.
 And in this world, free, open source office software like Libre Office triumphs them all.
 Try it and you’ll have a hard time going back to standard office applications.

 Google Docs.
 Helps you create and edit documents online, for free.
 Also great for collaboration (you’re not still sending email attachments, are you?).

 Scrivener.
 Authors seem to have a love/hate relationship with Scrivener.
 Some swear by it, and others?
 Not so much.
 It bills itself as a ‘powerful content-generation tool for writers that allows you to concentrate on composing and structuring long and difficult documents.’

 There’s a free trial, so you can take it for a test drive.